Optimized Many-Hypercube Codes toward Lower Logical Error Rates and Earlier Realization: Introduction

 Alternative high-rate codes, namely, non-LDPC high-rate quantum codes have also been proposed toward low-overhead FTQC~\cite{Yamasaki2024a,Goto2024a,Yoshida2025a,Litinski2025a,Liu2025a,Kanomata2025a,Nakai2025a,Berthusen2025a}.
 Among them, concatenated high-rate quantum codes are particularly promising in the sense that fault-tolerant logical-state preparation can be achieved by level-by-level encoding~\cite{Knill2005a,Goto2014a,Dasu2025a,Yamasaki2024a,Goto2024a,Yoshida2025a}.
 In this work, we focus on concatenated ${[[n,n-2,2]]}$ quantum error-detecting codes ($n$ is even), which are called many-hypercube (MHC) codes because their structures can be described by using many $L$-dimensional hypercubes ($L$ is the concatenation level) corresponding to logical qubits (logical Pauli operators)~\cite{Goto2024a,Liu2025a,Nakai2025a}.
 Note that the error-detecting codes, which are also called iceberg codes~\cite{Self2024a}, are the simplest, highest-rate Calderbank-Shor-Steane (CSS) codes~\cite{Calderbank1996a,Steane1996b,Steane1996c}.
 In the original work~\cite{Goto2024a}, $[[6,4,2]]$ was adopted as the base code because of its good balance between the encoding rate and the code block size.
 Recently, smaller MHC codes with $[[4,2,2]]$ have been studied~\cite{Liu2025a,Nakai2025a}.
 Remarkably, the smallest level-2 MHC code $[[4^2,2^2,2^2]]$ has been realized experimentally using neutral atoms~\cite{Infleqtion2025a}.
-Smaller block sizes will lead to not only earlier experimental realization, but also lower logical error rates per block, though the encoding rates become lower.
-For this reason, in this work we investigate the MHC codes with $[[6,4,2]]$ and/or $[[4,2,2]]$, where the MHC code using ${[[n_L,n_L-2,2]]}$ at level $L$ is denoted by $D_{n_1,n_2,\ldots}$~\cite{Liu2025a}.
-As a result, we found that $D_{6,4,4}$ ($D_{6,6,4,4}$) can achieve lower block error rates than $D_{4,4,4}$ ($D_{4,4,4,4}$), despite its higher encoding rate.
+Smaller block sizes will lead to not only earlier experimental realization, but also lower logical error rates per code block (block error rates), though the encoding rates become lower.
+For this reason, in this work we comprehensively investigate the MHC codes with $[[6,4,2]]$ and/or $[[4,2,2]]$, where the MHC code using ${[[n_L,n_L-2,2]]}$ at level $L$ is denoted by $D_{n_1,n_2,\ldots}$~\cite{Liu2025a}.
+As a result of code capacity experiments, we found a counterintuitive fact that $D_{6,4,4}$ ($D_{6,6,4,4}$) can achieve lower block error rates than $D_{4,4,4}$ ($D_{4,4,4,4}$), despite its higher encoding rate and larger code block size.
 In addition, it turned out that $D_{4,4,6,6}$ is the worst at level 4.
 This is a notable result, because in a previous study~\cite{Liu2025a}, it was assumed that we should use smaller codes at lower levels, and consequently $D_{4,4,6,6}$ was chosen in the previous study.
 We also develop efficient fault-tolerant encoders for level-3 MHC codes, which can reduce overheads by about 60\% compared to the original design~\cite{Goto2024a}.
-Using them, we confirmed that $D_{6,4,4}$ can also achieve the highest performance for logical CNOT gates at level 3.
+Using them, we confirmed that $D_{6,4,4}$ can also achieve the highest performance at level 3 in a circuit-level noise model.